 As a transfer student you will need your Progress Chart from the Checklist on the Applicant Portal.
-This will show you what we have accepted in transfer what coursework it fulfills in your degree plan.
-We also provide you the name of your major department chairperson so you can reach out and schedule and appointment.
+This will show you what credits have been accepted in transfer and the coursework it fulfills in your degree plan.
+We also provide you the name of your major department chairperson so you can reach out and schedule an advising appointment.
 Once you do that, and you know exactly what classes to take you can jump to the bottom of this page and follow the instructions for REGISTERING THROUGH SELF SERVICE.

 First Year Students (Freshmen)

 You will need the FTIC registration information from the Checklist on your Applicant Portal.
-This document will explain the courses you were placed into for English, Mathematics and Reading as well as other courses for which you should register in your first semester.
+This document will explain the courses you were placed into for English, Mathematics and Reading.
+You may have been preregistered into those classes as well as your First year seminar course :GEN101: Pathway to the Bridge.

 If you can’t find your placement information or progress chart, contact the Student Success Office and we’ll email you a copy.
 If you are looking for a major that is different from what is indicated, let us know!
 We can change your major and make sure you have the right information for your first semester’s registration.

 ALL first-year students take an English composition course—the course you take depends on your placement.
 You eventually have to take either EN111 or EN221, but you may need to take a preparatory course first.
 A team of writing faculty has determined your level of writing skills by reviewing your SAT or ACT results and your high school transcript.
 Your assigned writing course is listed on your placement letter.

 EN105 Essentials of Academic Writing I. This 3-credit course will help prepare you for success in EN111.
 It counts for credit towards your degree, but you will still need to take additional coursework (EN106 and EN111) to complete your English composition requirement.